algolia/docsearch-configs/README.md

 ### Xpath selector

-By default selector are considered css selectors but you can specify that a selector is an xpath one.
+By default `selectors` is considered to be a [css selector](https://www.w3schools.com/cssref/css_selectors.asp) but you can specify that a selector is a [xpath query](https://www.w3schools.com/xml/xpath_intro.asp).
 This is useful when you want to do more complex selection like selecting the parent of a node.

 ```json